H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 - **Orchestration and main‑brain**
   The main‑brain retains overall control of the ultimate chat path:
   - It invokes RAG (text, GIS, entangled).
-  - It calls `llm20_production` for ensemble reasoning.
+  - It calls the ensemble service for multi‑model reasoning.
   - It passes outputs through the blood–brain barrier.
   - It may consult Fifth DGM (directly or via the consciousness bridge) for identity context, but does not cede control over routing or external outputs to DGM components.